Benefits and Uses of the Carlson BRx7 GNSS Receiver

 Smaller crews and faster workflows translate to savings—the more the savings, the better the profit margin for the organization.

-With a tilt compensation ability, a housing rated at IP67, and rugged construction, BRx7 is perfect for the remote outdoors.
+With a tilt compensation ability, a housing rated at IP67, and rugged construction, the Carlson BRx7 is perfect for the remote outdoors.
 But that’s not all.

 It comes with 8GB of memory to support its functionality and has more than 800 channels.
 The memory is expandable to 32 GB with an SD card.